 - We wish it were fortified with probiotics

-- It does contain eggs, which may be an issue for some dogs with food allergies
+- Contains eggs, which may be an issue for some dogs with egg allergies

 3. Spot & Tango Unkibble

 About: Spot & Tango’s Unkibble is a really innovative product that’s turning heads and raising eyebrows.
-Kind of like kibble but with many of the features fresh-frozen foods offer, Unkibble is a shelf-stable product that provides the kind of nutrition owners want and a taste dogs crave at a relatively wallet-friendly price.
+Kind of like kibble but with many of the features fresh-frozen foods offer, Unkibble is a shelf-stable product that provides the balanced diet owners want and a taste dogs crave at a relatively wallet-friendly price.

 Unkibble is a veterinarian-developed dog food that’s made with premium, human-grade ingredients and then gently dried at low temperatures to preserve the food’s nutritional value.
-Owners can choose from several recipe options, including a recipe without any chicken.
+Pet parents can choose from several recipe options, including a recipe without any chicken.

-And best of all, it’s a customizable food — you can input your dog’s breed, age, weight, and more to get the carefully measured quantity of food that’ll work best for her.
+And best of all, it’s a customizable food — you can input your dog’s breed, age, weight, activity level, and more to get the carefully measured quantity of food that’ll work best for her.